-Editor’s Note: This essay is the second of three in a series authored by Addison on the topic of philosophical idealism.
+Editor’s Note: This essay is the second of two essays in a series authored by Addison on the topic of philosophical idealism.
 Part 1 on Berkeley’s Subjective Idealism can be read here.

 In the 18th Century, what has become known as the empiricist picture of knowledge took the mind to have a very specific relationship with the world.
 The mind, empiricists such as John Locke and David Hume thought, was largely passive, conforming to the world around it.
 Thus, for me to gain knowledge of the world is to have my mind shaped by the world as it interacts with my senses.

 There is a problem with this, however.
 Gaining knowledge is a rule-governed enterprise.
 Our minds sort and categorize incoming information according to mental standards of some sort.
 However, if all knowledge is gained entirely passively from the world through the senses, then the rules or norms of thinking are also gained this way.

 But this cannot be true.
 If the norms of thought are derived from sense experience, then we would have to judge whether the norms we learned were the right ones, whether they fit our experience.
 But in order to make such judgments, we must already possess a set of norms for thinking!

 Thus, the mind itself must contribute at least one element to knowledge.
 The mind must therefore be, in part, spontaneous – that is, not merely determined by an outside force.1